 The Department of Conservation’s pesticide summaries page shows where pesticides are being used on conservation land, and can help people decide where and where not to go.

-Read the Parliamentary Commissioner for the Environment’s report Evaluating the use of 1080: Predators, poisons and silent forests.
+Download the Parliamentary Commissioner for the Environment’s report Evaluating the use of 1080: Predators, poisons and silent forests on this page.

 See our 1080 pesticide use Pinterest board for more resources.